Use the elimination method to solve the following system of linear equations.

 Here are the essential concepts you must grasp in order to answer the question correctly.

-A system of equations consists of two or more equations with the same variables.
-The solution to the system is the set of values that satisfy all equations simultaneously.
-Systems can be classified as consistent (having at least one solution) or inconsistent (having no solutions).
-Understanding how to manipulate these equations is crucial for finding solutions.
+A system of linear equations consists of two or more linear equations with the same variables.
+The goal is to find values for the variables that satisfy all equations simultaneously.
+Solutions can be unique, infinite, or nonexistent depending on the relationships between the equations.

 Recommended video: